Know how to make multimedia with audio and video accessible to everyone.

 While you may be tempted to ask someone in your office to transcribe the audio file, that can be impractical.
 A single hour of audio can run as much as 100 pages of text!

-To find a professional Search the MMD contracting site (log in required), for the page “Contract Court Reporting, Deposition and Tape Transcription Services.”
-Court reporting transcribers will provide faster turnaround, but their rates may be higher.
-"Secretarial" transcribers may take longer, but at a lower rate.
+To find a professional, search the MMD contracting site (log in required) for the page “Contract Court Reporting, Deposition and Tape Transcription Services.”

-If your meeting is supported by live captioning, or CART (computer-assisted real time transcription), you can ask for a transcript as part of the deliverable.
+If your meeting is supported by live captioning, or CART (communication access real-time translation), you can ask for a transcript as part of the deliverable.